AnnalysaTheMinetester/cheese/README.md

 ### Cheese Aging
 Now, did you expect cheese to come out of that cauldron?
 Well, nope.
-Milk boils into two things, *Curd* with is the sold part, and *Whey* which is the liquid part.
+Milk boils into two things, *Curd* with is the solid part, and *Whey* which is the liquid part.
 Cheese is essentially aged curd, but where to start this process?
 In a *Cheese Aging Rack*!
-There are a total of 12 different cheese types that you can acquire, through the use of this Rack, placed in a dark spot.
-There are 3 types of Cheese Rack, *Wooden*, *Stone* and *Mossy*, each with their aging time, giving you a a few pieces of one random type of the 4 assigned to that Rack.
+There are a total of 12 different cheese types that you can acquire, through the use of Racks, placed in a dark spot.
+There are 3 types of Cheese Rack, *Wooden*, *Stone* and *Mossy*, each with their aging time, giving you a few pieces of one random type of the 4 assigned to that Rack.
 So if you want a particular cheese, you need to have the right Rack.
-If you have the mod [astral] installed, there will be differences upon harvesting the aged cheese, if certain moon or sun event is happening.
+If you have the mod [astral] installed, there will be differences upon harvesting the aged cheese, if a certain moon or sun event is happening.
 You can still normally cook *Curd* to get a "default" cheese (for example mobs:cheese) and *Whey* into *Ricotta* (You can boil it in the *Milk Cauldron* too).